Home » Cookie Recipes » Lemon Curd Cookies

 Storage

-Overhead view of cookies with yellow centres on black wire rack.
+Overhead view of cookies with lemon curd centres on black wire rack.

-I’m a bit pedantic about the size of the cookies so I’ll end up weighing the dough to get the cookies evenly sized.
-You don’t have to do this but pay attention to the size of the cookies when you are shaping them and follow my instruction in the recipe card below.
+• I’m a bit pedantic about the size of the cookies, so I’ll end up weighing the dough to get the cookies evenly sized.
+You don’t have to do this, but pay attention to the size of the cookies when you are shaping them and follow my instructions in the recipe card below.
 These shouldn’t be huge.
 You want a good proportion of cookies to filling.

 Do lemon curd cookies need to be refrigerated?